ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .output}

-Using this information we can make a list of all residues present in 6N4O.pdb:
+Using this information we can select all residues present in 6N4O.pdb:

 ~~~
-"22 to 120 126 to 185 190 to 246 251 to 272 276 to 295 303 to 819 838 to 858"
+atomselect top "resid 22 to 120 126 to 185 190 to 246 251 to 272 276 to 295 303 to 819 838 to 858"
 ~~~
-{: .string}
+{: .vmd}

-We will use it later in the alignment script.
+You don't need to run this command right now, will use it later for alignment of structures and constrained energy minimization.

-Navigate to the working directory that you created on graham, and ensure that you have two files in the working directory:
+To begin the alignment process navigate to the working directory that you created on graham, and ensure that you have two files in the working directory:
 ~~~
 cd  ~/scratch/workshop
 ls